 In response to a summary judgment motion, however, [a petitioner] can no longer rest on such mere allegations [in his claims], but must set forth by affidavit or other evidence specific facts.
 Lewis v.
 Casey, 518 U.S. 343 (1996).

 Responding to the Government`s Motion to Dismiss

-Responding to the government`s “motion to dismiss” (MTD) your petition must likewise be done a certain way.
+Responding to the government`s “motion to dismiss” (MTD) your petition must likewise be done in a certain way.
 However, an MTD isn`t about the quality of your claims but the legal standing of your petition.
 Thus, your reply won`t be about your claims at all but instead about fixing the legal problem with your petition to give the court the legal authority to hear your claims.
-You do this by filing a supplement to fix the legal error, or a response on why the government is wrong and that there is no legal error.
+You do this by filing a supplement to fix the legal error or a response explaining why the government is wrong and that there is no legal error.

-If you have a lawyer on your habeas case, most courts won`t let you file your own reply.
-However, if your lawyer fails to file a reply the court may expect you to pick up the slack.
+If you have a lawyer on your habeas corpus case, most courts won`t let you file your own reply.
+However, if your lawyer fails to file a reply, the court may expect you to pick up the slack.
 Compare these two cases from the same court: United States v.
 Perez-Barocela, 2018 U.S. Dist.
 LEXIS 104415 (S.D.
 Tex.
 June 14, 2018) (court noting that counsel failed to file a reply and petitioner made no attempt to correct this himself), and Cardenas v.
 United States, 2018 U.S. Dist.
 LEXIS 139885 (S.D.
 Tex.
 Aug.
 17, 2018) (forbidding a petitioner`s reply while represented by counsel).